Tommi2Day/hmcli/Icinga2.md

 # Icinga2 configuration

-These are simple examples how to use the check_hm plugin with Icinga2.
+These are simple examples how to use the hmcli plugin with Icinga2.

 ## Definitions